 What are some cinematography terms that you should know?
-It is beneficial to learn these terms if you plan to become a cinematographer, but even if you do not plan to enter into that career field, these terms can be helpful for anyone interested in learning how movies are made.
+It is beneficial to learn these terms if you plan to become a cinematographer.
+Even if you do not plan to enter into that career field, these terms can be helpful for anyone interested in learning how movies are made.

 The first term is soft light.
 Soft light is the light produced by an incandescent bulb or an HMI lamp.

-The light from these lights are soft and diffused, giving a pleasing effect on actors’ faces.
+The light from these is soft and diffused, giving a pleasing effect on the actors’ faces.

 Another term is hard light.
 Hard light is produced by a non-diffusing light source such as a spotlight or a bare bulb.
 The effects of hard light make it difficult to produce flattering images on film.

 Consequently, this type of lighting is rarely used on modern sets.

 Lighting is the most important factor when it comes to cinematography.
 The best cinematographers are also the best lighting designers.

 Tungsten lights create a warm tone in a room, while daylight creates a cool feel.
 Natural daylight is very soft and is great for low-key scenes.